- If your dog is digging under the fence, he may be in danger of escaping your property and ruining your yard.

 When dogs are in heat, they have a strong urge to roam.
 Male dogs are especially known to dig holes or jump fences just to get to a female dog.
 This is the reason why many dog owners resort to neutering or spaying their pups.

 When it comes to dog digging, you can either focus on medical issues and underlying behaviors, or you can just redirect or prevent the digging.
 If dealing with medical and psychological matters fails, then you have to focus on prevention and redirection.

 Supervise Your Dog

 Most dogs should be continuously supervised when in the yard.
 Being alone out there bores most dogs.
 If your dog has a passion for escape artistry or fence fighting, then supervision is even more essential.
 Better yet, have some fun and get some exercise by spending time bonding with your dog.
-Keep their focus on you, and they’ll never think about digging.
+You can even hire a part-time pet sitter via one of today’s best dog walking apps.
+Keep their focus on you (or another human), and they’ll never think about digging.

 Redirecting to a Sandbox

 If your dog just loves digging, then they’re going to need an outlet.
 This behavior is natural to many dogs.
 Devoid of a good outlet, they’ll keep terrorizing your yard’s soil.
 They might even get out.
 A safe zone for digging can maintain your yard while keeping your dog content.
 A basic sandbox can work wonders, although try not to use a plastic one since some dogs will chew parts off and choke on them.
 Anything solid and waterproof, such as wood, is a good material for this option.
 Put the sandbox in the shade and fill it with loose soil or sand.
 Keep the sandbox engaging to keep your dog’s attention here instead of the rest of the yard.
 Hide some of your dog’s toys somewhere in the sand, and use treats to reward them for being in the box.